Having a strong company culture is no longer a shiny "additional extra". It's absolutely essential for any SME that wants to grow.

-Culture is not a soft option and is something that needs to be taken seriously by business owners.
-And the reasons are clear to see - our Culture Economy Report found that 34% of British workers quit their job due to poor company culture, which is costing the UK economy an astounding £23.6 billion per year.
+And the reasons are clear to see - our Culture Economy Report 2018 found that 34% of British workers quit their job due to toxic company cultures, which collectively costs the UK economy an astounding £23.6 billion per year.

 What is the Breathe Culture Pledge?

 If you haven’t joined them yet, we’ve collated some of the key business benefits of signing the Breathe Culture Pledge.
-And we think you'll like what you read.
+And we think you'll like what's in store.

 In fact, research by the University of Warwick shows that happy workers are 12% more productive than the average worker.
 No brainer, right?

 Earn valuable trust

 Trust is a difficult one to nail, but get it right and it’ll serve you well.

 A lot of employees may initially presume that, as a business owner, you only have the interests of your company at the forefront of your mind.
 When, actually, they couldn't be further from the truth.

 Be transparent with your people and show them that they're a valuable and integral part of your business, and you’ll be rewarded with engaged employees who trust you as a leader, remain loyal to the business and drive results.